Seeking Accreditation with the Council on Occupational Education

 6. Prepare the Self-Study Report

-The report describes how the institution complies with the Conditions and eleven Standards of COE accreditation.
+The report describes how the institution complies with the Conditions and ten Standards of COE accreditation.
 A Self-Study Workshop—included in the Candidate Academy—informs representatives of the school about specifications for the Self-Study Report.
 Schools should plan on six months to one year to prepare this report, the final draft of which is due at the accreditation team leader’s preliminary visit.

 7. Host a Preliminary Visit